mapbox/mapbox-search-ios/README.md

     1. Create a new file named `mapbox` or `.mapbox` in your home directory with content of your access token.
 We also support `.mapbox` file in the repository root folder.
 MapboxSearchDemoApplication will automatically handle this key and insert it in corresponding place.

         _Note: Run `pbpaste > ~/.mapbox` in Terminal.app to insert you Pastebord (Command+C buffer) into `.mapbox` in Home directory._
     1. Open the Workspace, choose `MapboxSearchDemoApplication` project and select "Info" tab for "MapboxSearchDemoApplication" target.
-Here you can set your accessToken for `MGLMapboxAccessToken` key in "Custom iOS Target Properties" section.
+Here you should set your accessToken for `MGLMapboxAccessToken` key in "Custom iOS Target Properties" section.
-    1. Provide your accessToken directly in argument named `accessToken` in `SearchDrawer.make(:)` method

 ## Getting Started